snovakovic/fast-sort/README.md

 ## In place sorting

-By default `sort` creates new "sorted" instance of provided array.
-It does not mutate provided array. `inPlaceSort` on other hand mutates provided array by sorting it without creating new array instance.
-Benefits of `inPlaceSort` is that it's slightly faster and more generous on memory as it don't create new array instance.
-Other than that they share exactly the same interface.
+By default `sort` does not mutate provided array it creates new "sorted" instance of array. `inPlaceSort` on other hand mutates provided array by sorting it without creating new array instance.
+Benefits of `inPlaceSort` is that it's slightly faster and more generous on memory as it don't create new array instance every time sorting is performed.
+Other than that there is not difference between using one or another.

 ```javascript
 const { sort, inPlaceSort } = require('fast-sort');